Eslam21/Problem_Solving/README.md

 ### What's in this Repository
 This repository contains my solutions to various Codeforces problems I have solved so far.
 Each problem solution includes a `.txt` file with the problem statement and a corresponding `.py` or `.cpp` file with my solution.

-Sure, here's an example readme file with the problems list you provided and links to each problem:

 ## Problems Solved (so far!😄)